-Our results reveal how dynamic and spatial processes act together to permit HIV-1 to persist within the infected host and avoid development of resistance despite antiretroviral therapy.
-From these temporally and compartmentally structured sequence data, we conclude that continued virus production from infected cells in lymphoid tissue sanctuary sites, where drug concentrations are not fully suppressive, can continue to replenish the viral reservoir and traffic to blood or lymphoid tissue18.
-We further show that the virus does not inevitably develop resistance to antiretroviral drugs because the lower concentration of drugs in the sanctuary sites is not sufficient to confer a competitive advantage upon drug-resistant strains.
+This study reveals how dynamic and spatial processes work together to permit HIV-1 to persist within the infected host and avoid development of resistance despite antiretroviral therapy.
+From these temporally and compartmentally structured sequence data, we conclude that continued virus production from infected cells in lymphoid tissue sanctuary sites, where drug concentrations are not fully suppressive, can continue to refill the viral reservoir and traffic to blood or lymphoid tissue.
+We further show that the virus does not inexorably develop resistance to antiretroviral drugs because the lower concentrations of drug in the sanctuaries are not sufficient to confer a competitive advantage upon drug-resistant strains.
 Our findings explain the failure of treatment intensification to fully suppress de novo infection and highlight issues surrounding the barriers to delivering antiretroviral drugs at clinically effective concentrations in the infectious viral reservoir.
-The state-of-the-art sequencing approach, innovative time-calibrated phyloanatomic tree construction, and a novel model of compartmentalized intra-host population dynamics provide a new perspective on the persistence of HIV-1 in the body.
-Achieving optimal cellular pharmacokinetics and spatial distribution of antiretroviral drugs in lymphoid tissue to fully suppress viral replication and preserve immune function would be a prerequisite to the elimination of the viral reservoir and ultimately a step towards a cure for HIV-1 infection.
+The state-of-the-art sequencing approach, innovative time-calibrated phyloanatomic tree construction, and a novel model of compartmentalized intra-host population dynamics provide a new perspective on HIV-1's seemingly untouchable strongholds in the body.
+Achieving optimal cellular pharmacokinetics and spatial distribution of antiretroviral drugs in lymphoid tissue to fully suppress viral replication and preserve immune function is, therefore, a prerequisite to the elimination of the viral reservoir and ultimately a cure for HIV-1 infection.